lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-navigation.md

 Know how to navigate in Brand Portal to perform specific tasks.

-Brand Portal is aligned with AEM Assets, so the layout, look and feel of the interface is the same as AEM Assets.
+Brand Portal is aligned with AEM Assets so the layout, look and feel of the interface is the same as AEM Assets.